A lower bound for the double slice genus: Construction of the lower bound

-In this setting, there are various long exact sequences relating the singular homology groups of these spaces.
-Hence one might hope to study $b_2(W_i)$ using the homology groups of $\Sigma(K)$.
+We use the homology groups of $\Sigma(K)$ to give lower bounds for $b_2(W_i)$ by examining various long exact sequences relating these spaces.
 For convenience, we write $\Sigma$ for $\Sigma(K)$ hereafter.
-Through out this paper we use integer coefficient for the singular homology groups unless otherwise specified.
+Throughout this paper we use integer coefficient for the singular homology groups unless otherwise specified.
 Note $\Sigma$ is a rational homology sphere.
 From the Mayer-Vietoris sequence for $W_1\cup_{\Sigma} W_2$, we have

 The long exact sequence for the pair $(W, \Sigma)$ gives rise to

 From the long exact sequence for $(W_i, \Sigma)$, $i=1,2$, we obtain

 where surjectivity of the map $H_1(\Sigma) \rightarrow H_1(W_i)$ is derived from (\ref{longexactsequence1}).